pgjdbc/pgjdbc/docs/content/documentation/datasource.md

 (e.g., not a different JVM retrieving the pool from JNDI), or a new instance with the same settings created otherwise.

-In the application server environment, typically the application server's `DataSource` instance will be stored in JNDI, instead of the PostgreSQL™ `ConnectionPoolDataSource` implementation.
+In the application server environment, typically the application server's `DataSource` instance will be stored in JNDI, instead of the PostgreSQL® `ConnectionPoolDataSource` implementation.

 In an application environment, the application may store the `DataSource` in JNDI so that it doesn't have to make a reference to the `DataSource` available to all application components that may need to use it.
 An example of this is shown in